KDE/digikam-doc/main_window/people_view.rst

 Face Recognition is faster than Face Detection but it still makes sense to click **Settings** and confine the scan to certain albums or tags in the Albums tab, e.g. to the **Unknown** tag.
 In the **Settings** tab we can play with the balance between speed and accuracy and two checkboxes.
 The first is explained by the text above it.

-In case of unsatisfying results it might be helpful to use **Clear and rebuild all training data**.
+In case of unsatisfying results it might be helpful to use **Clear And Rebuild All Training Data**.
 One reason can be that there are too many face tags assigned to a person which shows this person in a way that doesn't really help the search algorithm, e.g. with sunglasses, blurred, unusual colors, carnival make up, dark shaded areas in the face, baby/kid/adult photographs mixed...
 Another reason to use that option can be false face recognition due to a wrong accuracy value in the **Settings** tab.

 .. figure:: images/mainwindow_faces_tag_validate_iconview.webp
     :alt: